huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 If something is wrong, fix it now, but train yourself not to worry.
 Time spent worrying is time wasted.
 It only drains your energy.
 Worry fixes nothing.
 Worrying does not take away tomorrow's troubles, but it takes away today's peace.
 Deal with the big while it is still small.
+Minor problems become major problems if you allow them to linger.